hwayne/learntla-v2/docs/beginner/pluscal.rst

 Overview
 ===========

-In the last section, we introduced operators, sets, and values, and did some simple computation with them.
+In the `last chapter <operators>`, we introduced operators, sets, and values, and did some simple computation with them.
 Now that we have that groundwork done, it's time to actually talk about specifications.

-For a specification
+This chapter covers:

+- Pluscal
+- Labels
+- pluscal constructs

-.. _pluscal:
+.. index:: PlusCal
+  :name: pluscal

 PlusCal
 -----------

 TLA+ is the *Temporal Logic of Actions*, where the "actions" are descriptions of state changes in the system.
 It's a powerful way of expressing mutation, but it is also very general, accepting a large degree of complexity to be able to express more powerful systems.
 Many engineers struggle to start learning it.
-So in 2009, Leslie Lamport created a DSL called :dfn:`PlusCal`: a more programming-like syntax that compiles to TLA+ actions.
+So in 2009, Leslie Lamport created a DSL called PlusCal: a more programming-like syntax that compiles to TLA+ actions.

+:ref:`pluscal`

 PlusCal isn't as powerful as "raw" TLA+, and there are some types specifications you cannot write in it.
 But for many other kinds of specifications, it is *simpler* than doing everything in TLA+, and it is easier to learn.
 In my experience as an educator, I've found that most programmers have an easier time learning PlusCal and then raw TLA+ than they do if they start with raw TLA+.
 So the rest of the beginner part of this text will use PlusCal.

-.. note:: If you're more mathematically inclined, or already know PlusCal and want to jump further, you can check out `pluscal_to_tla`.
+.. note:: If you're more mathematically inclined, or already know PlusCal and want to go further, you can check out `pluscal_to_tla`.

 PlusCal
 ============